 Try rock climbing

-Railay is a firm favorite among thrill seekers and more adventurous travelers.
-One of the most revered activities to do in Railay Beach is undoubtedly rock climbing.
-There are several climbing routes in Railay Bay suitable for a wide range of climbers from beginners to experts.
+Railay is the perfect place to do adventure activities in Thailand and a firm favorite among thrill seekers.
+One of the most revered outdoor activities to do in Railay Beach is undoubtedly rock climbing.
+There are several climbing routes in Railay suitable for a wide range of climbers from beginners to experts.

 Near Walking Street, there are a handful of schools where you can join a myriad of rock climbing courses ranging in time and difficulty level.
 These packages include all the equipment and a guide.